 A decade and half ago, I graduated high school 2 months after the Columbine High School mass shooting.
 I remember being in my small suburban New York town and feeling unsure of how to handle the emotions of knowing students like me had witnessed such a horrific act.
+I was convinced that some students would have been terrified, and some others might have perhaps looked into something like this Boberg XR9S – Latest Information and Review article to find themselves a suitable self-defense weapon while in school.
 I remember the debates that followed and flooded the dinner tables of homes around me.
 “It had to be because of video games.”
 “The music is to blame.”
 But eventually, those debates ceased and while in the background, new issues and hot news topics surfaced for many of us Americans who were for the most part unaffected.

 There were other mass shootings after that too.
 What schools and businesses may want to look into is potentially implementing the use of a security camera system which helps detect dangerous weapons. especially guns being bought into facilities.
 Casualties may be prevented in places where the system is implemented.
 Other options to look into are things like installing the top turnstiles – Daosafe have really up to date models, as a way of making sure everyone who enters school buildings is authorised to do so, and registered.
 The year my first child was born, 28 people died in a massacre at Sandy Hook Elementary School in Connecticut.
 I pushed my daughter into a world where, as the recent years have proven, the USA became the mass shooting capital of the world.

 I once donated to Sandy Hook Promise and now I get the emails for their cause.
 I see photos of their children from the parents who lost their babies and who started the organization.
 I remember reading, Mark Bowden, a co-founder and father of victim Daniel Bowden, stating that he “wants to invest every fiber of his being to prevent this from happening again.”